XintongWang4869/LittleLemon/instructions.md

 1. `pip3 install djangorestframework`

-> Django REST Framework (DRF) serializes the view response into JSON format and returns it to the client.
-Recall that the process of _serialization_ involves converting the model instances (complex data) to **native** Python datatypes (JSON or XML) so that they can be rendered into JSON format.
+> **Django REST Framework (DRF)** serializes the view response into JSON format and returns it to the client.
+> _Serialization_ involves converting the model instances (complex data) to native Python datatypes (JSON or XML) so that they can be rendered into JSON format.

-Deserialization parses the data back into the model instance after first validating the incoming data.
+> _Deserialization_ parses the data back into the model instance after first validating the incoming data.
+> DRF views:
+> * function-based views:
+>    * Need to provide separate views for each method such as GET, POST, PUT and DELETE.
+> * class-based views
+> * mixins
+> * generics view classes
+>      * ListCreateAPIView, RetrieveUpdateAPIView, DestroyAPIView
+> * viewsets
+>   * Can handle GET, POST, PUT and DELETE requests.

+2. Add `rest_framework` to INSTALLED_APPS in "settings.py".

+3. Create **"serializers.py"** file in the app folder (import rest_framework.serializers).

+4. Develop views for the API in **views.py**: using class-based views here as example.

+5. Update the URL configuration of the app as well as the project.

 ## Troubleshooting

 MySQL installed in windows whereas django project is in wsl2 (**the following code is less secure**):
 * In MYSQL command line client:
 ```
-CREATE USER 'root'@'%' IDENTIFIED BY 'your_password';
+CREATE USER 'root'@'192.168.16.1' IDENTIFIED BY 'your_password';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.16.1' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ```

 * In MYSQL configuration file (/etc/mysql/my.cnf), set bind-address to 0.0.0.0 to allow connections from any IP address.
 ```
 [mysqld]
-bind-address = 0.0.0.0
+bind-address = 192.168.16.1
 ```

-You can also use `cat /etc/resolv.conf | grep nameserver` to find the IP address of your Windows host (eg. 192.168.16.1).
+Use `cat /etc/resolv.conf | grep nameserver` to find the IP address of your Windows host (eg. 192.168.16.1).
-In this case, use the specified address instead of wild card '%', and change bind-address to the specific address.
+Otherwise, you can also use the wild card '%', and change bind-address to 0.0.0.0.

 But MySQL does not support specifying multiple bind-address values directly in the configuration file.
 But you can set the bind-address to 0.0.0.0, and use firewall rules to restrict access to specific IP addresses.